willi-kappler/node_crunch/README.md

 - Where does the name come from ?
 Compute *node* and number *crunching*.
 - Will you add feature *x* ?
 It depends, if it makes sense and helps other users as well.
 - Can I use [Rayon](https://github.com/rayon-rs/rayon) and / or GPGPU with Node Crunch ?
 Yes of course, no problem.
+Have a look at the mandel2 example.

 ## License